pedrommcarrasco/ARbusters/README.md

-## Technologies
+## Technologies/Patterns
+* MVC-Coordinator
+* Dependency Injection Container
+* User Interface & AutoLayout in code
 * ARKit - ARSKView, ARSession, ARFrame, ARAnchor
 * SpriteKit - SKScene, SKSpriteNode, SKAction, SKNode
 * AVPlayer - Background Music (turn on/off)
 * UserDefaults  - Highest Score

 ## Notes
-This game was created as a first steps into ARKit.
-To keep the project simple, it follows the MVC pattern so it can serve as an intro to ARKit's newcorners.
-To fully enjoy the game make sure you play with sound, so you can listen to every sound effect and background music.
-The game itself was inspired on ARniegeddon
+* This game was created as a first steps into ARKit
+* To fully enjoy the game make sure you play with sound, so you can listen to every sound effect and background music
+* The game itself was inspired on ARniegeddon